 The County may utilize external investment managers to assist with management of the portfolio.
 External management may be employed in situations where, due to limitations in the areas of staff time or expertise, such outside resources would be in a better position to overcome such limitations.
 Securities purchased by the external manager on behalf of the County, and other investments held by the fund, must be in compliance with the constraints identified by this Policy.
-The average duration of the funds managed by any one external manager on behalf of the County as part of the portfolio shall not exceed three years.
+The average duration of the funds managed by any one external manager on behalf of the County as part of the portfolio shall not exceed two years.

 The Clerk in her capacity as Chief Financial Officer of Leon County oversees the selection of external managers through a competitive selection process (an RFP).
 The RFP committee will include county and clerk staff along with investment experts from other governments or the community.
 In making this selection, consideration will be given to past investment performance, fees, assets under management, experience of the firm and the individuals managing portfolios of similar size, complexity and investment restrictions.
 Upon selection of an external manager, the Clerk will execute a contract with the firm.
-External managers will be evaluated and retained based upon their investment performance.
+External managers will be evaluated and retained based upon their investment performance, insight, advice on positioning the portfolio, and satisfactory discharging professional services provided for in the contract.